Via Novus Counselling

 Areas of Focus

-Many of my clients are professionals and young adults who seek therapy for anxiety, self-criticism, and the ongoing stress of adapting themselves to external expectations.I work from a neurodiversity-affirming perspective.
-In therapy, this means working with your natural way of thinking and being, rather than trying to fix it or treat it as a pathology.Neurodiversity is a way of understanding differences in attention, perception, communication, and emotional processing as natural variations in human nervous systems, rather than deficits to be corrected.Common areas of focus include:
+Many of my clients are professionals and young adults seeking support with anxiety, self-criticism, and the ongoing stress of adapting to external expectations.The neurodiversity model frames differences in attention, perception, communication, and emotional processing as natural variations in human nervous systems, not deficits to be corrected.I work from a neurodiversity-affirming perspective, which means supporting your natural way of being rather than treating it as a pathology.Common areas of focus include:

-Anxiety & Overthinking: Exploring patterns of worry, rumination, and persistent planning.Focus & Executive Function: Understanding attention, motivation, follow-through, and impulse control.Emotional & Sensory Regulation: Learning to manage strong emotions, sensory load, and cognitive overwhelm.Relationships & Boundaries: Building self-trust, clearer communication, and sustainable connections.Identity & Self-Understanding: Making sense of yourself after discovery, including possible grief, relief, or shame, and re-interpreting past experiences with self-compassion.
+Anxiety & Overthinking: Patterns of worry, rumination, and persistent mental effort.Focus & Executive Function: Attention, motivation, follow-through, and impulse control.Emotional & Sensory Regulation: Managing strong emotions, sensory load, and cognitive overwhelm.Relationships & Boundaries: Building self-trust, clearer communication, and sustainable connections.Identity & Self-Understanding: Making sense of yourself after discovery, including grief, relief, or shame, and re-interpreting past experiences with self-compassion.

 Approach to Therapy